firstname.lastname@example.org Tel: 617-566-3821 Fax: 617-731-0935 91 Boylston St. Brookline, MA 02445

 The largest single application at this time is FLIM, Fluorescence Lifetime Imaging, using a laser scanning confocal microscope (we have upgrade kits for Zeiss, Leica and Olympus) and a high rep rate picosecond (or faster) laser such as a Ti: Sapphire or a pulsed diode for one-photon or two-photon excitation.
 FRET, fluorescence resonant energy transfer, can be best visualized by FLIM.
 Another (increasingly) hot topic is FCS, Fluorescence Correlation Spectroscopy.
 The latest version of the B&H software (bundled at no cost with the electronics) includes a new FCS module.

-Contact us for details of how to convert almost ANY microscope to confocal fluorescence lifetime imaging operation at a fraction of the cost of a system from Zeiss, Leica, or Olympus!
+Contact us for details of how to convert almost ANY microscope to confocal fluorescence lifetime imaging operation at a fraction of the cost of a system from Zeiss, Leica, Nikon or Olympus.

 And for the very very serious, the latest version of the B&H Manual (TCSPC Handbook) is available by clicking here.
 This is a very large tutorial handbook.